gm-spacagna/deep-ttf/README.md

 ![img](http://latex.codecogs.com/gif.latex?p%28t%29%3D%20e%20%5E%7B-%5Cleft%20%28%5Cfrac%7Bt%7D%7B%5Calpha%7D%20%5Cright%29%5E%7B%5Cbeta%7D%7D%20-%20e%20%5E%7B-%5Cleft%20%28%5Cfrac%7Bt%20&plus;%201%7D%7B%5Calpha%7D%20%5Cright%29%5E%7B%5Cbeta%7D%7D) for the discrete form.

-The parameter alpha is a multipler of where the expected value and mode of the distribution is positioned in time while the beta parameter is an indicator of the variance or confidence of our predictions.
+The parameter alpha is an indicator of where the expected value and mode of the distribution is positioned in time while the beta parameter is an indicator of the variance of our prediction (the larger the less confident).

 ## Survival regression